hfcorriez/pagon/README.md

 ```

-## Paris ORM
+## Database

 Pagon ships with a superb ORM: Paris.
-More detailed documentation and examples, please check out [Paris Doc] .
+More detailed documentation and examples, please check out [Paris Doc].

 Simple Example